stat660-f18/course-questions-wiki/week-09/README.md

 - Question (mphan12-stat660): What is interleaving?
 - Answer (mphan12-stat660): Intersperses observations in order from two or more data sets, based on one or more common variables.
 It uses the SET and BY statement.
 When you use a BY statement to concatenate data sets, the result is interleaving.
 To interleave SAS data sets, specify a list of data set names in the SET statement, and specify one or more BY variables in the BY statement.
 * Question (yli110-stat660): What is the difference between concatenating and interleaving?
+- Answer (jduan10-stat660): Concatenating appends the observations from one data set to another data set, while interleaving intersperses observations from two or more data sets, based on one or more common variables.
 - Question (llopez37-stat660) In order to preserve all observations is the by statement necessary?
 - Answer (llopez37-stat660) It seems that the by statement preserves all observations in that variable
 - Question (whu8-stat660):What's the use of BY statement in interleaving combining?